spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 1. Open a terminal session.

-2. Issue the following command command against the Kubernetes cluster where the PCG is deployed to verify the Reach service pod is active.
+2. Issue the following command against the Kubernetes cluster where the PCG is deployed to verify the Reach service pod is active.

    ```shell
    kubectl get pods --namespace reach-system